Long-term microbial water quality

 The Environment Protection Authority Victoria (EPA) monitors recreational water quality each summer and assesses it against long-term standards that are outlined in the Environment Reference Standard (ERS).
 EPA also works with partners and stakeholders to understand and improve recreational water quality.

 Long-term trends in microbial water quality are reported as the percentage of all Port Phillip Bay beaches and Yarra River sites that meet long-term microbial water quality standards for primary contact recreation (swimming).
-Trends are calculated using a 5-year rolling dataset.
+The trend is shown using 5-year rolling datasets between 2013-2018 and 2019-2024.

 The Yarra River is highly susceptible to stormwater pollution during and after rain.
 EPA advice is to avoid any contact with water for 24-48 hours following rainfall.